 Putting things right

+If we decide you’ve treated the customer unfairly, or have made a mistake, we’ll ask you to put things right.
+Our general approach is that the customer should be put back in the position they would have been in if the problem hadn’t happened.
 We know sometimes this isn’t possible.
-And for some policyholders it doesn’t need to be exactly the same – a reasonable settlement for them is one that puts them into a broadly similar position to the one they were in.
+And for some customers it doesn’t need to be exactly the same – a reasonable settlement for them is one that puts them into a broadly similar position to the one they were in.

 Insurer rejects claim as ‘betterment’ – but expert opinion said it would be needed